andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

+## Discovery

+TBC @andrewharmellaw

+---

+## Delivery

+TBC @gaythu-rajan

+---

 ## Existing Failure Patterns

-Lots of people just think DDD is "just names"
+Lots of people just think DDD is "just names" - DELI

-Grasping the theory is easy, but putting it into practice is harder - practice builds up pattern recognition, gut instincts and muscle memory
+Grasping the theory is easy, but putting it into practice is harder - practice builds up pattern recognition, gut instincts and muscle memory - DELI

-Domain experts don't know best
+Domain experts don't know best - DISCO

-Ubiquitous language needn't be ubiquitous, nor does it have to give us clues
+Ubiquitous language needn't be ubiquitous, nor does it have to give us clues - DISCO

-There is only one model (that there is only one of anything is a risky view in DDD)
+There is only one model (that there is only one of anything is a risky view in DDD) - DISCO

-There is a blessed team responsible for modelling and "the domain model"
+There is a blessed team responsible for modelling and "the domain model" - DELI

-The model doesn't need to be explicit in the code
+The model doesn't need to be explicit in the code - DISCO / DELI

-The model doesn't need to change once you "find" it
+The model doesn't need to change once you "find" it - DELI

-Models have to be in UML or some other "arhcitect-only" notation (the real one is in the code).
+Models have to be in UML or some other "architect-only" notation (the real one is in the code). - DISCO / DELI

-Constant desire to "future-proof" - this is not the same as building on a supple model.
+Constant desire to "future-proof" - this is not the same as building on a supple model - DISCO / DELI

-Red Book and not the Blue Book
+Red Book and not the Blue Book - DISCO

-Work with the teams, work with the domain experts, work with the code.
-Iterate

 ---